 Russia - Trade AgreementsRussia - Trade Agreements

 As part of WTO accession, Russia signed the General Agreement on Trade in Services (GATS) that provides a legal framework for addressing barriers affecting trade in professional services.
-In the services sector, Russia committed to substantial openness in a broad range of sub-sectors, including the elimination of many existing limitations, such as financial services, telecommunications, distribution, energy, express delivery, professional services, and audio-visual services.
+In the services sector, Russia committed to substantial transparency in a broad range of sub-sectors, including the elimination of many existing limitations, such as financial services, telecommunications, distribution, energy, express delivery, professional services, and audio-visual services.

 On January 1, 2015 the Eurasian Economic Union (EAEU) was launched, which incorporated the regulations previously set forth in the Russia-Kazakhstan-Belarus Customs Union (CU) formed in 2010, expanded the tariff provisions to cover services, and established unified standards and labeling requirements.
 The accession of Armenia and Kyrgyzstan came into force on January 2, 2015 and August 12, 2015, respectively.

 In October 2016, a Free Trade Agreement between the EAEU and Vietnam came into force.
 In December 2016, EAEU members agreed to start FTA negotiations with Iran, India, Egypt and Singapore.
 Serbia’s Trade Ministry has also indicated it may sign an FTA with the EAEU as early as October 2019.

 Thanks to the EAEU, U.S. exporters can choose one of the five member-countries from which to receive both regulatory approvals (in the form of registration certificates) and declarations or certificates of conformity, for those products for which EAEU Technical Regulations (TRs) apply.